D Fence: My PhD Finale

 Cancer is actually a group of many heterogeneous diseases with overlapping etiology and behavior.
 My research alone is a far cry from a “cure.”
 Medical research is the combined efforts of thousands (millions?) of scientists past and present, and my work builds heavily upon work performed by those that came before me.
 It’s a tremendous honor and privilege to take part in this tradition.
 By communicating my results and ideas, I am closing a small piece of that loop and contributing (a very small part) to this process.

-On a personal side, perhaps the most important and practical thing I have learned in the process is that, after five years of blood sweat and tears (and a healthy helping of head banging) I want some more.
+On a personal side, perhaps the most important and practical thing I have learned in the process is that, after five years of blood sweat and tears (and a a healthy amount of head banging).
+I want some more.
 I have tested the depths of my motivations and I have found that I am indeed very deeply passionate about using science to improve the physical well-being of cancer patients.
 There are many times where I could have thrown in the towel, but at every hurdle and hill in my way I found motivation to continue.
 I remain easily excited by new prospects and developments in science as they pertain to oncology, and when I grab my morning coffee I often get distracted by reading scientific papers and oncology clinical trials results.

 In terms of my career, I am allowing myself to be guided by the onus of finding the most impactful, efficient way to improve cancer diagnosis, risk assessment, and therapy.
 I am currently exploring several options in academia and the biotech industry toward these ends.